immutable/imx-core-sdk-golang/GOLANG_GUIDELINES.md

 func CreditNonFungibleVault(...)
 ```

-Good (treat checking fungibility of an asset in a vault as part of crediting a vault.
+:white_check_mark: Good (treat checking fungibility of an asset in a vault as part of crediting a vault.
 Eliminate error margin for missing this check):
 ```
 ...
 // atomic business logic